 Our data science team reveals insights on the state of Homeowner’s Associations (HOAs) in America, with roughly 8,000 new HOAs forming each year.

-Homeowners’ associations, also known as HOAs or community associations, are governing organizations over neighborhoods and communities.
+Homeowners’ associations – also known as HOAs or community associations – are governing organizations over neighborhoods and communities.
 These can include single-family homes, townhouses, condominiums, and other groups of homes in planned “covenant” communities.
-Since the 1970s, American neighborhoods have been increasingly governed by these associations.
 There are very few newly constructed neighborhoods without them, as local development planning processes typically mandate an HOA when approving a new community.
-Each year, as many as 8,000 more associations are formed.
 Most HOAs are formed by real estate developers that then turn them over to an association board when construction nears completion on the new development.
-The board members are typically volunteers who live in the community and with one or more community managers.

 Most HOAs govern single-family residences in planned communities, but there are also governing bodies over condominiums, retirement communities, co-op, and vacation timeshare communities.
 These are often referred to as common-interest communities or common-interest developments.
 A condominium owner owns his individual unit and shares joint ownership with other unit owners in the complex of common areas of the building.
 These shared facilities may include parking lots and garages, laundry rooms, community meeting spaces, dog parks, pools, and clubhouses.
 The owners of the individual units pay a monthly fee for the upkeep of the community’s shared facilities.
 These communities are also governed by a group of the individual unit owners or a property manager, referred to as the condominium association.
 This group acts as a landlord to collect dues and maintenance fees needed to maintain the complex.
 The rules and regulations for condominium residents are often very restrictive as the proximity of units to one another requires consistency.